-Motivated by his religious beliefs and a strong desire to uphold the will of the people to protect their environment, Father Edu co-founded the Alliance Against Mining (ALAMIN), a broad coalition of Mindoro residents, elected officials, civil society groups, church leaders and indigenous peoples who oppose mining on the island.
-He is not opposed to mining per se, but believes measures to safeguard the environment, protect indigenous communities’ rights and ensure a fair distribution of economic benefits should be required.
+Motivated by his religious convictions and a strong desire to uphold the will of the people to protect their environment, Gariguez co-founded the Alliance Against Mining (ALAMIN), a broad coalition of Mindoro residents, elected officials, civil society groups, church leaders, and indigenous peoples who oppose mining on the island.
+He is not opposed to mining per se, but supports measures to safeguard the environment, protect indigenous communities’ rights, and ensure a fair distribution of economic benefits.

-Uniting thousands of indigenous peoples, farmers and local and provincial political leaders, Gariguez and his ALAMIN coalition led Mindoro communities in numerous protests.
-Undeterred by threats of violence and verbal harassment from mining officials and the military—and reeling through the loss of a colleague at ALAMIN who was murdered because of his activism—Father Edu went on to broaden the grassroots movement beyond Mindoro.
+Uniting thousands of indigenous peoples, farmers, and local and provincial political leaders, Gariguez and his ALAMIN coalition led Mindoro communities in numerous protests.
+Undeterred by threats of violence and verbal harassment from mining officials and the military—and reeling from the loss of a colleague at ALAMIN who was murdered because of his activism—Gariguez went on to broaden the grassroots movement beyond Mindoro.

 In 2002, the local government responded to strong public opposition by passing an island-wide moratorium that required Intex to stop any activities related to large-scale mining.
 Intex ignored the local ordinance and continued business as usual.
-This egregious violation of the people’s rights led Father Edu to take his fight overseas, traveling to Europe to address Norwegian parliamentarians and Intex shareholders.
-In conjunction with a Norwegian NGO, Father Edu filed a complaint with the Organization for Economic Cooperation and Development.
+This egregious violation of the people’s rights led Gariguez to take his fight overseas, traveling to Europe to address Norwegian parliamentarians and Intex shareholders.
+In conjunction with a Norwegian NGO, Gariguez filed a complaint with the Organization for Economic Cooperation and Development.

-Due to the negative international attention Father Edu brought on the mining project, nervous Intex shareholders began asking detailed questions about the mine.
-At the same time, Father Edu put pressure on his own government to uphold its laws and maintain better oversight of the mine project.
-In 2009, he led an 11-day hunger strike until the federal Department of Environment and Natural Resources (DENR) finally agreed to conduct an investigation into the mine’s environmental and social violations.
+Due to the negative international attention that Gariguez brought on the mining project, nervous Intex shareholders began asking detailed questions about the mine.
+At the same time, Gariguez put pressure on his own government to uphold its laws and maintain better oversight of the mine project.
+In 2009, he led an 11-day hunger strike until the Indonesian Department of Environment and Natural Resources (DENR) finally agreed to conduct an investigation into the mine’s environmental and social violations.
 DENR indefinitely revoked Intex’s permit, halting the mine.
 As a result, major funders, including Goldman Sachs, divested of their funding, leading Intex to make an unsuccessful attempt to sell the $2.4 billion project in 2010.
 Shortly after the botched sale, Intex’s CEO resigned due to “severe setbacks.”

-Meanwhile, the Philippines’ president, who took office in June 2010, has stated that he will fight corruption and take a comprehensive look at mining.
-Father Edu has made it clear that he will sustain pressure on the government to follow through with its pledges.
+Meanwhile, the Philippine president, who took office in June 2010, stated that he will fight corruption and take a comprehensive look at mining.
+Gariguez has made it clear that he will sustain pressure on the government to follow through with its pledges.